MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-copilot-data-movement.md

 >
 > [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

 Sales Copilot AI features use the Microsoft Azure OpenAI Service, which is currently available only in North America and Europe.
-If your Dynamics 365 environment is in any of these two regions, all requests are routed to your geo's endpoint.
-For all other geos, your requests will be routed to the following endpoints, if you enable Sales Copilot:
+If your Dynamics 365 environment is in any of these two regions, all requests are routed to your geography's endpoint.
+For all other geographies, your requests will be routed to the following endpoints, if you enable Sales Copilot:

 - Requests from the United Kingdom (UK), Norway, Germany, France, and China are routed to the Europe endpoint.
 - Requests from all the other regions are routed to the North America endpoint.